ycpcs/cs482-spring2019/assign/assign04.md

 Your second task is to document requirements to be addressed in [Milestone 4](assign05.html), which is *the final milestone*.
 You should create a new milestone (i.e., for Milestone 4) in your issue tracker, document requirements as issues in the form of use cases or user stories, and associate the issues with Milestone 4.

 # Deliverables
+You will be conducting this milestone presentation in conjunction with the Radio Telescope Engineering Capstone presentatio and demo.
+As such, you mmust your integrate and coordinate your presentation and demo with their's.
+We will be rehearsing parts of the presentation and demo during the Wednesday class session immediately prior to this milestone presentation.

-Each team must also develop a poster for presentation at the Engineering and Computer Science Expo, which will be held on Thursday, May 2nd from 3:00 to 6:00 in Kinsley.
-The poster is due (printed and mounted on poster board) in class the same day as Milestone 3 (May 1st).
+You must develop **team posters**, ""presentations**, and **demos** to be presented at the annual **Engineering and Computer Science Expo**, which will be held on Thursday, 5-2-2019 from 2:00 to 6:30 in Kinsley.  **I strongly suggest that you make arrangements with your other professors ahead of time to be excused from any classes you might have that day - as you will likely need the time for final preparations for the E&CS Expo**.
+The posters are due (printed and mounted on poster board) in class on Wednesday, 5-1-2019.
+That class session will be used to rehearse your presentations and demos for the E&CS Expo the next day.

 The only other specific deliverables for this assignment are the demonstration (including UML model, DB schema, and block diagrams of inter-related parts), documentation of individual progress, and documentation of requirements to be addressed in the final milestone.